Brasov City Guide: top things to do & places to visit

 Restaurant and accommodation prices are quite high during peak tourist season, but you can still find good deals if you venture on side streets a bit further from the Old Town area.
 A reasonable budget for accommodation and meals is around 50 – 70 Euro per day per person.

-8. Getting to Brasov & public transport
+Getting to Brasov & public transportation

-Getting from Cluj-Napoca to Brasov is easiest by train, and same from Sibiu but from here you can also take a bus.
-Check our guide on public transport in Romania for more info.
+Getting from Cluj-Napoca to Brasov is easiest by train, even if it takes about 5-6h.
+Same from Sibiu although you can also take a bus.

 Taxis in Brasov are reliable and relatively cheap for short distances: CrisTaxi with a 1,99 Lei/km rate and FloTax with a 1,93 Lei/km rate.
 Uber also works in Brasov as does Bolt app.